Nursing Compact States 2023 | Nursing Licensure Compact (NLC)

 You apply to the state board of nursing in the state where you currently live or attend school, as long as it is an NLC state.
 You must reside or be a student in a participating state and present proof of residence.

-Pennsylvania has passed legislation to become an NLC state, but not yet enacted it, as of January 2023.
-Alaska, Illinois, Massachusetts, Michigan, Minnesota, New York, Rhode Island and Washington have pending legislation to join the Nursing Licensure Compact states, according to the NCSBN.
-California, Connecticut, the District of Columbia, Hawaii, Nevada, and Oregon do not participate and do not have pending legislation.
+Pennsylvania and Rhode Island have passed legislation to become an NLC state but have not yet enacted it, as of August 2023.
+Massachusetts has pending legislation to join the NLC.
+Alaska, California, Connecticut, the District of Columbia, Hawaii, Illinois, Michigan, Minnesota, Nevada, New York and Oregon do not participate and do not have pending legislation.

 How do nurses obtain their license when moving from one NLC state to another?